f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

               new_bigiq_app_name: "App Services moved to new target"
             register: status

-Action after the playbook is executed successfully:
+Actions to perform after the playbook is executed successfully:
 - Once the AS3 application services have been re-deployed to the ``new_as3_target``, you can now remove the unreachable device which needs an RMA (``current_as3_target``) from BIG-IQ (remove all services first).
 - Once ``current_as3_target`` is removed from BIG-IQ, you can add the new BIG-IP replacing it.